aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br>

 **Experimental Data Media Manager**
-- Multi environment experimental files media manager coded in QT6 (Android, Windows, Linux,...) able to upload an Edit metadata of photos and video files.
+- Multi environment experimental files media manager coded in QT6 (Android, Windows, Linux,...) able to upload an Edit metadata of photos and video files to a dataverse repository.

 <br>
 <br>